xofbd/good-commit-message/README.md

 ## Usage
 The linter script is meant to be used as a project's Git hook.
 Link or place `gcm/check_commit.py` as `.git/hooks/commit-msg` for your project.

+If a commit message is rejected, you'll be informed either how to skip the check or to retrieve the rejected message (Based on https://salferrarello.com/recover-failed-git-commit-message/).

 ## License
 This project is distributed under the MIT license.
 Please see `LICENSE` for more information.